Mycoplasma ovipneumoniae (M. ovi) in Alaska Wildlife:

 More information can be found on the Department of Environmental Conservation's webpage at http://dec.alaska.gov/eh/vet/movi.aspx

 Blood and nasal samples are collected from the animal.
-Tests are run on serum to look for antibodies that indicate a previous exposure and immune response, but this does not necessarily indicate current illness.
-A swab is inserted into the nasal cavity and analyzed using polymerase chain reaction (PCR) tests that detect the genetic material of the Mycoplasma bacteria.
+Tests are run on serum from sheep and goats to look for antibodies that indicate a previous exposure and immune response, but this does not necessarily indicate current illness.
+A swab is inserted into the nasal cavity and analyzed using polymerase chain reaction (PCR) tests that detect the genetic material of the Mycoplasma bacteria in any species of animal.
 There are many species of Mycoplasma that can affect animals.
-The current ADF&G study, conducted in collaboration with the US Fish and Wildlife Service, was screening for all species of Mycoplasmas and unexpectedly detected Movi on nasal swabs in Dall's sheep and mountain goats.
+The current ADF&G study, conducted in collaboration with the US Department of Agriculture, was screening for all species of mycoplasmas in many species of Alaskan wildlife.
+It was completely unexpected to detected M. ovi on nasal swabs in Dall's sheep, mountain goats, caribou and moose.

 The best way to prevent the spread of disease is to keep domestic sheep and goats separated from wildlife and avoid comingling or contact.
 To reduce contact and spread of pathogens that can cause disease, Alaska law prohibits the use of domestic goats and sheep as pack animals when hunting Dall's sheep, mountain goat, or muskoxen.